prose/prose/README.md

 Limitations
 =================

-The Github API comes with a number of limitations because of its low-level nature (around trees and blobs), which is problematic in many cases, as it requires a lot of subsequent requests to do simple things and slows down site performance.
-That's why creating a good architecture was crucial to manage the complexity.
-I ended up in abstracting the data layer into a separate module, Github.js.
-However here is the list of limitations that are good to know.
-I hope the folks at Github can help us (with some minor additions to their API) so we can eliminate those limations.
+The Github API comes with a number of limitations because of its low-level nature.
+Here is a the list of known issues related to that.
+I hope the folks at Github can help us (with some minor additions to their API) so we can eliminate them.

 - Listing Repositories

   When listing the repositories, we can't determine which of them are actual Jekyll sites.
 Theoretically we could, by issuing a separate request that fetches repository information (such as branches) and looks for a `_config.yml` file.
+However this is way to slow, so we have to do it on-demand as you click on a repository.

 - Organizations

-  Repositories that live within organizations you have access to can only be accessed by
+  Repositories that live within your organizations can only be accessed by entering the url (`/:organization/:repo/:branch`) manually.

 - Deleting and renaming files

   This requires a full tree to be written involving a new commit that points to that tree.
 In fact this is not a big problem with small repositories, but once they get bigger it's not only a performance issue, you'll get errors.
-Be aware that you may not  be able to rename or delete files when working with bigger repositories.
+Be aware that you may not (yet) be able to rename or delete files when working with bigger repositories.